trustm3/trustm3.github.io/deploy/qemu.md

 # Run trust\|me image in QEMU/KVM (x86-64)
 Before following these steps you need to create the partitioned trust\|me image as described in [Build]({{ "/" | absolute_url }}build/build)
-In first place, the QEMU/KVM and the OVMF UEFI have to be installed.
+In first place, you need to install QEMU/KVM and OVMF UEFI.
 ```
 apt-get install qemu-kvm ovmf
 ```